theflyingape/dankdomain/README.md

 ### Play from the [Official Web Site](https://ddgame.us) - https://DDgame.us

-To run a local game copy:
+To run a local game copy (Linux only):

 ```bash
 npm install dankdomain